cjoy/cs9318/notes/notes.md

 * Customer profiling
   * What types of customer buy what products (clustering or classification)
 * Customer requirement analysis
-  * Identifying the best products for different cusotmers
+  * Identifying the best products for different customers
   * Predict what factors will attract new customers
 * Provision of summary information
   * Multidimensional summary reports
-  * Statistical summary infomation
+  * Statistical summary information
 ## Knowledge Discovery Process
 ![KDD Process](assets/kdd.png)
 * Learning the application domain